-Each of our named executive officers was eligible to receive a bonus with respect to 2023 as a percentage of base salary listed below, modified by company and individual performance.
+Each of our named executive officers was eligible to receive a bonus with respect to 2024 as a percentage of base salary listed below, modified by company and individual performance.

-2023 Target Bonus
+2024 Target Bonus Rate

-Rate

 Name (% of base salary)

 Steven Nichtberger, M.D.
 55%

 Gwendolyn K. Binder, Ph.D.
 40%

 David J. Chang, M.D., M.P.H.
 40%

-Company performance was assessed as achievement of 2023 company objectives, including certain pipeline and development milestones, execution of manufacturing, clinical and compliance processes and partnerships, the achievement of financing and business development milestones and development of a strong team culture.
-As a result, the compensation committee recommended and our board of directors approved 2023 company achievement at 107%.
+Company performance was assessed as achievement of 2024 company objectives, including certain clinical development, business development and financial and operational goals and development of a strong team culture.
+As a result, the compensation committee recommended and our board of directors approved 2024 company achievement at 108%.